daos-stack/daos/docs/user/filesystem.md

 ### Restrictions

-DFuse is limited to a single user.
+DFuse by default is limited to a single user.
 Access to the filesystem from other users, including root, will not be honored.
 As a consequence of this, the `chown` and `chgrp` calls are not supported.
-Hard links and special device files, except symbolic links, are not supported, nor are any ACLs.
+Hard links and special device files, except symbolic links, are not supported, nor are any ACLs beyond standand POSIX permissions.

 DFuse can run in the foreground, keeping the terminal window open, or it can daemonize to run like a system daemon.
-However, to do this and still be able to access DAOS it needs to daemonize before calling `daos_init()`.
-This in turns means it cannot report some kinds of startup errors either on stdout/stderr or via its return code.
-When initially starting with DFuse it is recommended to run in foreground mode (`--foreground`) to better observe any failures.
+The default is to run in the background and when doing this it will remain attached to the terminal until after initialization to be able to report back status or failure to start to the user.

 Inodes are managed on the local node by DFuse.
 So while inode numbers will be consistent on a node for the duration of the session, they are not